-The Lark Distillery is unlikely to have made Tasmania's first single malt whisky.
+The Lark Distillery did not make Tasmania's first single malt whisky.

-Did Bill and Lyn Lark make the first single malt whisky in Tasmania?
-The Lark Distillery printed the claim on their bottles and website.
-As the publisher was reluctant to have doubted so revered a distiller as Bill Lark, one section of the text was not published.
+Did Bill and Lyn Lark make Tasmania’s first single malt whisky?
+The Lark Distillery printed the claim on their bottles and website in 2016.
+As the publisher was reluctant to have doubted so revered a distiller as Bill Lark, a section questioning this claim was omitted.

 The corrected text